Home / The Gospel of Sri Ramakrishna / Volume 1 /

 From the hints I have given, O mind, guess what that Being is!

 While singing, the Master went into samadhi.
-He was seated on the
+He was seated on

-bench, facing west, the palms of his hands joined together, his body erect
+bench, facing west, the palms of his hands joined together, his body

 and motionless.
 Everyone watched him expectantly.
 Vidyasagar, too, was.